johnfranke/johnfranke.github.io/README.md

-# homework01
+# homework02
-My First Homework
+My Second Homework

-This is my first homework assignment for KU Coding Bootcamp.
-This is an example of a portfolio website.
-I used html and css to create it.
+This is an updated homework 1.
+For homework 1 I created a website portfolio.
+In this project I recreated the portfolio with Bootstrap using grids and a navbar.
+I also made the website mobile friendly.